 - a Grade 10 assessment test for students who enroll in Grade 9 in the fall of 1999 and thereafter.
 Such students must earn a passing score on the Grade 10 assessment test in reading and writing, to qualify for a regular high school diploma.
 The State Board of Education (SBOE) shall designate a passing score for each part of the Grade 10 assessment test. - participation in the statewide testing program is mandatory for all students, including students in the Department of Juvenile Justice programs.
 If a student does not participate in the assessment, the district must notify the student's parent and provide the parent with information on the implication for non-participation.
 If modifications are made in the student's instruction to provide accommodations that would not be permitted on statewide assessment tests, the district must notify the student's parent of the instructional modification implications.
-In such cases, the parent must provide signed consent for a student to receive instructional modifications not permitted on statewide assessment and must acknowledge in writing that he or she understands the implications of such accommodations.
+In such cases, the parent must provide signed consent for a student to receive instructional modifications of such accommodations.
 The SBOE shall adopt rules for test accommodations and modification of such procedures for students in exceptional education programs and who have limited English proficiency.
 Accommodations that negate the validity of statewide assessment are not allowable. - State End-of-Course (EOC) assessments and semester exams are weighted in the final grade.
 Any student who does not participate in a State EOC assessment or semester exam will earn a grade of zero (0) on the assessment. - those students seeking an adult high school diploma must meet the same testing requirements that a regular high school student must meet. - the school district must provide instruction to prepare students to demonstrate proficiency in the skills and competencies necessary for successful grade-to-grade progression and high school graduation.